Specialist Library for East Asian Law

 • Zeitschrift für Japanisches Recht / Journal of Japanese Law (ZJapanR/JJapanL), Western languages: physical and online

-The library catalogue Alma lists the following older library stocks (other works are currently being added):
+The Alma library catalogue lists the following older library stocks (other works are currently being added):

 • Bibliography of Standard Reference Books for Japanese Studies with Descriptive Notes, 9.
 B, Law, Western languages, physical